mikefero/osiris/README.md

 # Osiris

 Osiris is a tool for dumping and managing control plane configurations from Kong Gateway.
-It provides functionality to fetch, sanitize, and store configuration data from Kong control planes.
+It provides functionality to list, sanitize, and store configuration data from Kong control planes.

 ## Features